AKUINO/LoRanne/receiver/README.md

 # Receiver (Data Sink)
 One or more gateway (receiver) can collect the data emitted by the different transmitters (radio modules with sensors connected).

-The receiver(s) is always listening (never sleeps) and respond immediately when it receives a message:
+The receiver(s) is always listening (never sleeps) and responds immediately when it receives a message:
 1. it acknowledges the received message
 1. if a further answer is needed (current time for instance), it sends it immediately